tonifarias/techlibs-agent/README.md

 TechLibs Agent
 ===============

-Specialized AI agent builders for Blockchain & Web2 companies, transforming manual business processes into intelligent automated systems.
-We combine cutting-edge AI/ML technology with deep blockchain expertise to deliver production-ready solutions.

-### What is OctoplusAI?
-OctoplusAI is our agentic orchestrator that leads development end-to-end — from backlog to deployment, from product knowledge to low-level coding — powered by a backbone of 40+ specialized agents for a seamless developer experience.
+TechLibs Agent is our agentic orchestrator that leads development end-to-end — from backlog to deployment, from product knowledge to low-level coding — powered by a backbone of 40+ specialized agents for a seamless developer experience.

 ### Key Capabilities
 - **Intelligent automation**: Orchestrates multi-agent workflows to reduce manual effort and accelerate delivery.